didadiuouo/DFAFN/README.md

 Install dependencies

-Train by yourself
+Train and test by yourself

 If you want to train by yourself, you can run this command :

     python run DFAFN.py

-# Breast Cancer HER2 Status Recognition Based on Dual-Modal Feature Attention Fusion Network

-# Proposed method